Mexico is one of the world’s top options for retirement living.

-A team from Live and Invest Overseas was recently dispatched to investigate the area in-depth, and found Playa to be a great place for the income investor.
+A team from Live And Invest Overseas was dispatched to investigate the area in-depth, and found Playa to be a great place for the income investor.

 Specifically, rental yields are as high as 10%… combined with a 12% annual property appreciation.
 Playa del Carmen may already be “discovered”… but the investor should still pay attention.

 The Riviera Maya

 The Riviera Maya is the section of Caribbean coast on the eastern side of the Yucatán Peninsula between Playa del Carmen and Tulum.
 It’s about 125 miles long.

 Development in this area is moving slowly but surely southward from Cancún and Playa, as developers and pioneers seek unspoiled beaches and towns that remain convenient to Cancún’s international airport.

 Mexico has dozens of well-appointed resorts… but it also has thousands of secluded, hidden beaches.

 For example, just a few years ago, the town of Tulum consisted of a handful of cabins and a few fishing shacks.
 Today, the census counts over 18,000 people in Tulum, and it’s full of opportunity.

 The Riviera Maya features warm Caribbean waters and pristine beaches.
 Also, the Great Mayan Reef—the second largest barrier reef in the world—is located offshore, providing world-class diving and snorkeling.